Motsai/neblina-motiondemo-ios/README.md

 Neblina 9 axis sensor fusion iOS & OSX demo applciations
 =========

-This repository contains example code to communicate with the Neblina via Bluetooth Smart (Low Energy).
+This repository contains example code to communicate with the Motsai Neblina via Bluetooth Smart (Low Energy).
 The examples are written in Swift for both iOS & OSX

 Quick Start